-- (iii) application of the mechanism of local content by an operator under this Act; - (c) enhance the participation of local persons in extractive industry value chain; - (d) facilitate the development of a competitive, capable and sustainable labour force within the extractive industry; - (e) enhance local ownership and use of local assets and services in the extractive industry; and - (f) maximize value addition through local content development and local participation in extractive industry operations. - 5.
-All persons shall, in the performance of their functions under this Act, be guided by the following principles-
+- (ii) development of indigenous skills across the extractive industry value chain; and - (iii) application of the mechanism of local content by an operator under this Act; - (c) enhance the participation of local persons in extractive industry value chain; - (d) facilitate the development of a competitive, capable and sustainable labour force within the extractive industry; - (e) enhance local ownership and use of local assets and services in the extractive industry; and - (f) maximise value addition through local content development and local participation in extractive industry operations.

+5. All persons shall, in the performance of their functions under this Act, be guided by the following principles-